limoka/DSP-Mods/Mods/BlueprintTweaks/README.md

 Interface changes:
 - Allow using 3rd person view in Blueprint mode.
 - Allow toggling between 3d person and planet view when in Blueprint mode using `J` key
+- Add paste button to Blueprint Browser window.
+Pressing it is equivalent to double clicking currently selected blueprint.

+Change your blueprint on the fly:
 - Selectively change recipes on machines during any moment using a new panel in blueprint inspector
 - Selectively change cargo requested/provided by logistic stations in a new panel in blueprint inspector
 - Allow changing building tiers.
 Left-click on a building in component panel to use.<br/>
+- Allow changing belt hint icons.
+Left-click on a hint icon in component panel to use.<br/>

 Big features:
 - Allow forcing Blueprint paste even if some buildings collide or can't be built.
 Use `Shift` key to use this feature.